htogta/ok/SPECIFICATION.md

 2 = stack and return pointers (2 bytes; one byte for each, with return pointer on top)

 3 = current program counter value (one word)

+## Note on memory and the stack

+Integers are stored in *big-endian* order in RAM and ROM, and multi-byte integers on the stack have their low (most significant) byte closest to the top.